Ed Sheeran slams 'baseless' lawsuits after victory in Shape Of You case

 In court, Sheeran said he always credited other artistes and he had never heard the Oh Why song he was accused of ripping off.

-"There's only so many notes and very few chords used in pop music, coincidence is bound to happen," Sheeran said on Wednesday.
+"There's only so many notes and very few chords used in pop music, coincidence is bound to happen," he said on Wednesday.